KeAWang/differentiable_t1d/README.md

 > Kovatchev et al., 2009.
 In silico preclinical trials: a proof of concept in closed-loop control of type 1 diabetes.

+To install: clone the repo and run `pip install .` from the directory of this package.

 Example PyTorch code: `python uva_padova_torch.py`

 Code based on [simglucose](https://github.com/jxx123/simglucose/).
-We use CR, CF, TDI values from [RL4BG](https://github.com/MLD3/RL4BG/blob/master/bgp/simglucose/params/Quest2.csv).
+We use ICR, CF values from [RL4BG](https://github.com/MLD3/RL4BG/blob/master/bgp/simglucose/params/Quest2.csv).

 ## Glossary of terms in the simulator
 ### Rate of glucose entering the blood from the stomach (oral glucose subsystem)